AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 ---

-## OUTPUT
+## Output

 **All output file paths are set in the `config/config.yaml` file and need to be edited prior to running the pipeline.**

 The following table includes the key outputs of the metatranscriptomics pipeline.
-The [Snakemake](#snakemake-rules) section provides greater detail on all file outputs.
+The [Snakemake rules](#snakemake-rules) section provides greater detail on all file outputs.

 | Output Type         | Description                                                       | Filename                                       |
 | -------------------- | ----------------------------------------------------------|------------------------------------------- |